Gridiffin/pcds2030db_fork/docs/bugs_tracker.md

 ### 3. Vite Module/ESM Issues

-- **Problem:** JS errors like “export declarations may only appear at top level of a module” and `window.validateEmail is not a function`.
+- **Problem:** JS errors like "export declarations may only appear at top level of a module" and `window.validateEmail is not a function`.
-- **Cause:** Vite bundles are ES modules; old UMD/global export patterns don’t work.
+- **Cause:** Vite bundles are ES modules; old UMD/global export patterns don't work.
 - **Solution:** Converted all JS to ES module syntax, used named imports/exports, and loaded scripts with `type="module"`.

 ### 4. JS Not Running or No Response

-- **Problem:** No console logs, no validation, or no AJAX when clicking “Sign In.”
+- **Problem:** No console logs, no validation, or no AJAX when clicking "Sign In."
 - **Cause:** JS not running due to caching, wrong script path, or event listeners not attaching due to missing IDs/classes.
 - **Solution:** Ensured correct script tag, hard refreshed, matched IDs, and added debug logs.